lpchaim/linux-as-code/README.md

 <details>
 <summary>Requirements</summary>
-If you have [Nix] installed, running the following command should get you a development shell with all the dependencies you'll need
+If you have Nix installed, running the following command should get you into a development shell with all the dependencies you'll need.
+It also supports direnv for automated nix shell loading.

 ```sh
 nix-shell
 ```

 Otherwise, try your hand at manually installing the python dependencies.
 This was tested with version `3.11`.

 ```sh
 pip install -r requirements.txt
 ```
 </details>

 For a minimal, single host run (the trailing comma matters!)

 ```sh
 ansible-playbook minimal.yml --inventory user@host, --ask-become-pass
 ```